-As a financial adviser with an 80 year old mother who I helped deal with her 90 year old sister’s affairs, I’m acutely aware of the women’s retirement crisis.
-I was listening to Sallie Krawcheck on Morning Joe, April 27 who highlighted that the face of nursing homes was decidedly female.
+As a financial advisor to an 86-year-old mother, whom I helped deal with her older sister’s affairs in 2015, I’m acutely aware of the women’s retirement crisis.
+I remember listening to Sallie Krawcheck on Morning Joe, in April of that year.
+Sally highlighted that the face of nursing homes was decidedly female.
 I saw this first hand when my aunt moved from her home to a nursing home when the care from my cousin was no longer good enough.

 Women’s retirement and the downside of living a long healthy life

 My mom was 7 years younger than my dad.
-My mother has already lived 10 years past when my dad died.
-If the projections hold, she will live 17 years without the additional financial resources that my dad brought to her house from pension and Social Security.
+She has already lived 16 years past when my dad died.
+If the projections hold, she will live 11 more years without the additional financial resources that my dad brought to her house from pension and Social Security.
 My aunt lived 29 years after her husband died!
-She had no children to help care for her.
+She also had no children to help care for her.

 Single women’s retirement and the downside of living a long healthy life

 Often women find themselves in and out of the workforce to either have children take care of aging parents.
 This easily affects the calculation of their individual Social Security benefit.
 Many women get divorced.
-If you are married for less than 10 years you won’t get your husbands Social Security.
-If you do remarry, you will forfeit the Social Security benefits from your first husband and potentially not get any of your next husband.
+If you are married for less than 10 years you won’t get your husband’s Social Security.
+If you do remarry, you will forfeit the Social Security benefits from your first husband and potentially not get any of your next husband’s.
 These factors make planning for a woman’s retirement that much more challenging.
 Popular calculators don’t effectively address women’s retirement issues.
 These tools use straight-line calculations such as income and rate of inflation.

 Women’s retirement planning is different

 I believe that many of these issues can be addressed.
 The first starts with assessing what you want based on your resources.
 I agree that women and men should make the same amount of money for the same job.
 However, men aren’t necessarily saving enough to maintain their lifestyle in retirement.
 It’s popular for planning specialists such as CFPs to target an 80% replacement rate of your last year’s salary.
 Let’s say you make $100,000, would you feel comfortable living on $80,000?
 This assumes that certain expenses you currently have you won’t have in retirement, like a mortgage or reduced ones like dry cleaning.
-You may be like some clients that I have that replaced some of those expenses with new expenses, like travel and actually needed more than 80%.
+You may be like some clients that I have that replaced some of those expenses with new expenses, like travel, and actually needed more than 80%.

 I find that most people benefit from some level of custom planning.
-Many peoples biggest challenge is sticking to their plan.
+Many people’s biggest challenge is sticking to their plan.
 While many people hold their investment advisor accountable for achieving investment return targets, they don’t hold themselves accountable for hitting their savings goals.
 You may find it beneficial to get several of your friends with similar situations to work with a common adviser where you can benefit from the behavioral support of one another.
 The road may be rocky at some point so it’s great when others can have some shared level of experience.

 I’ve seen how some friends have become strained because one friend ended up being in a better position for one reason or another.
-I believe you should find a financial adviser that is sensitive to women’s retirement issues.
+I believe you should find a financial advisor that is sensitive to women’s retirement issues.

 Don’t delay planning.
-The cost of waiting includes higher rates of savings, needing to take on more market risk, retiring later or worse, compromising your retirement lifestyle.
-Contact us to get the conversation started.
+The cost of waiting includes higher rates of savings, needing to take on more market risk, retiring later, or worse, compromising your retirement lifestyle.

-The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
+The opinions voiced in this article are for general information only or to provide specific advice or recommendations for any individual.